microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 &#9745; The build pipeline is configured in a way where a pipeline run is triggered on every git commit.

 &#9745; Any build artifact(s) are built, packaged, validated and deployed continuously into a non-production environment per commit.
+Each commit against the repository results into a CI run which checks out the sources onto the integration machine, initiates a build, and notifies the committer of the result of the build.

 &#9745; Merges into the master branch trigger releases into the production environment.
 This way the master branch becomes a dependable baseline for the code running in production.

 &#9745; There should be no commented out tests in the mainline branch.
 By commenting out tests, we get an incorrect indication of the status of the build.

 &#9745; Branch policies should be setup on the master branch so that the build pipeline status becomes a pre-req validation prior to starting a code review.
-Code review approvers will only start reviewing a pull request once the CI build run passes.
+Code review approvers will only start reviewing a pull request once the CI pipeline run passes for the latest pushed git commit.

 ## Everyone Commits Their Work Every Day

+"By committing regularly, every committer can reduce the number of conflicting changes.
+Checking in a week's worth of work runs the risk of conflicting with other features and can be very difficult to resolve.
+Early, small conflicts in an area of the system cause team members to communicate about the change they are making. "

+In the spirit of transparency and embracing more frequent communication across a dev crew so developers can tell other developers about the changes they have made.
+Here are some principles to consider:

+&#9745; End of day checked-in code should contain unit tests at the minimum.

+&#9745; Run the build locally before checking in to avoid CI pipeline failure saturation.
+You should verify what caused the error, and try to solve it as soon as possible instead of committing your code.
+We encourage to develop and refactor incrementally in small chunks.

 ## Remediate Build Failures